Allen Robinson II Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 Allen Robinson II Player Prop Bets for NFL Week 6 - Chicago vs. Green Bay

-There will be player prop bet markets available for Allen Robinson II before he suits up for NFL action on Sunday at 1:00 PM ET live on FOX.
-NFC North rivals meet in Week 6 when Robinson and the Chicago Bears (3-2) square off against the Green Bay Packers (4-1) at Soldier Field in Chicago, Illinois.
+Bookmakers have posted plenty of player prop bet markets for Sunday's NFL action, including for Allen Robinson II, who takes to the field at 1:00 PM ET broadcast on FOX.
+Robinson's Chicago Bears (3-2) and the Green Bay Packers (4-1) play in a Week 6 matchup between NFC North rivals at Soldier Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.